Travis d'Arnaud Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in the league.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks ninth in MLB.

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.68).
+- The Rays have a 3.68 team ERA that ranks fourth across all MLB pitching staffs.

-- Rays pitchers combine to rank 11th in baseball in home runs given up (94 total, one per game).
+- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (95 total, one per game).

-- In his most recent time out on Sunday against the Seattle Mariners, the righty threw 3 1/3 innings, allowing five earned runs while surrendering nine hits.
+- In his most recent time out on Tuesday, the righty threw seven innings against the Philadelphia Phillies, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.